Tusamarco/proxy_sql_tools/readme.md

 the script will try to identify another node within the same segment that has the **higest weight** IN THE 8050 HG.
 In this case it will elect as new writer the node`'192.168.1.231',8050`.
 So in this case you must set the nodes with different weight for HG 8050.

+**Please note** that active_failover=1, is the only deterministic method to failover, based on what **YOU** define.
+If set correctly across a ProxySQL cluster, all nodes will act the same.
+Yes a possible delay given the check interval may exists, but that cannot be avoided.

 If instead the `*active_failover*`=2, the script will use the pxc_cluster_view:
 ```SQL
 pxc_test@192.168.1.205) [performance_schema]>select * from pxc_cluster_view order by SEGMENT,LOCAL_INDEX;